mugli/orkid-node/README.md

 - [x] **Adjustable concurrency** per consumer instance for scaling task processing.
 See example code.
 [See example code](https://github.com/mugli/orkid-node/tree/master/examples/basic).
 - [x] Job **timeouts** and **retries**.
 All configurable per consumer.
 [See example code](https://github.com/mugli/orkid-node/tree/master/examples/failure-timeout-retry).
 - [x] Task **Deduplication**.
 If a task is already waiting in the queue, it can be configured to avoid queueing the same task again. _(Useful for operations like posting database record updates to elasticsearch for re-indexing.
 Deduplication is a common pattern here to avoid unnecessary updates)_.
 [See example code](https://github.com/mugli/orkid-node/tree/master/examples/deduplication).
+- [x] Add tasks in **bulk** in one call.
+The producer will handle chunking and optimize round-trips to redis using pipelining.
 - [x] Monitoring and management **UI** for better visibility.
   <!-- - [ ] Cron-like **scheduled job** producing.
 This is different than queueing task now and executing it later.
 Instead the producer function will be called later at a particular time to produce task.
 If multiple instances of the application is running, Orkid will ensure that only one producer function gets called. -->
 - [ ] **Rate-limiting** workers. (_work in progress_)